sujrd/storekit_ruby/README.md

   # Hash, mapping from original TX IDs to array of transactions sorted in
   # ascending order by purchase date.
   p receipt.receipt_chains

+  # Do whatever you need to do to store the purchase state...
 rescue StoreKit::ValidationError => e
   # ¯\_(ツ)_/¯
   raise 'no soup for you!'